Princeton-CDH/ppa-django/DEVELOPERNOTES.rst

 Updating HathiTrust records and generating a fresh text corpus
 --------------------------------------------------------------

-These command should be run on the production server as the deploy user with the python virtual environment activated.
+These commands should be run on the production server as the deploy user with the python virtual environment activated.

 Update all HathiTrust documents with rsync::